betsee/betse/README.md

 ##### Updated Matplotlib

-`betse` requires a fairly recent version of Matplotlib.
+BETSE requires a fairly recent version of Matplotlib.
 If the newest version of Matplotlib installed by your distribution is insufficient, the newest version of Matplotlib may be manually installed as follows: